-In 1772 the library having "become large & valuable, a Source of Instruction to Individuals and conducive of Reputation to the Public," and much too crowded in its rooms in the Pennsylvania State House (now Independence Hall), the Directors petitioned the Pennsylvania Assembly for permission to build on the State House Square.
+In 1772 the library having "become large & valuable, a Source of Instruction to Individuals and conducive of Reputation to the Public," and much too crowded in its State House rooms, the directors petitioned the Pennsylvania Assembly for permission to build on the State House Square.
 The request was turned down.
-After much consideration and no alleviation of the space problem, agreement was reached with the Carpenters' Company in 1773 to rent the second floor of its new hall off Chestnut Street near Fourth.
+After much consideration and no alleviation of the space problem, agreement was reached with the Carpenters' Company in 1773 to rent the second floor of their new hall off Chestnut Street near Fourth.
 "The Books (inclosed within Wire Lattices) are kept in one large Room," Franklin then in London was informed, "and in another handsome Appartment the [scientific] Apparatus is deposited and the Directors meet."